MewPurPur/GodSVG/xport/INSTRUCTIONS.md

 - Wait for the compilation to finish.
 The template will be in the bin directory, but avoid moving it inside the GodSVG project.
 - While exporting, find the relevant template in your file system to fill in the Custom Template field for each platform.

+For web exports, replace web-build/GodSVG.pck with the latest .pck web export.
+If a new engine version is used, the web-build/GodSVG.wasm must be updated too.

 ## Commands